Dromediansk/mp-blog/src/markdown-pages/web-development-guide.md

 To sum things up, here are the five steps how you should approach to learn web development, be attractive for employers and not get overwhelmed:

-1. **_Motivation_** - have your own model to stay motivated in long-term.
-Set up a specific goal for particular period of time.
+1. **_Motivation_** - have your own model to stay motivated in the long-term.
+Set up a specific goal for a particular period of time.
 2. **_Regularity_** - code and learn new technologies at least 4-5 days a week.
 3. **_Creativity_** - build your own projects.
 Employers appreciate practical experience.
 I would be keen to invite someone to interview, who contributes to open-source projects.
 4. **_Effectivity_** - don't solve excessively hard problems for many hours.
 Simplify things by dividing problems into smaller parts.
 Use Google, because most likely someone had solved this problem before.
 And if not, ask!